Waleran de Beaumont, 1st Earl of Worcester: Civil war

 With the arrival of Robert of Gloucester in England in September 1139, the civil war between Stephen and Matilda's supporters got under way.
 One of the first attacks Gloucester sponsored was an assault on Waleran's English base at Worcester.
 The city was attacked and sacked on 7 November 1139.
-Waleran retaliated savagely against the rebel centers of Sudeley and Tewkesbury.
+Waleran retaliated savagely against the rebel centres of Sudeley and Tewkesbury.

 Waleran was present at the Battle of Lincoln in 1141.
 He was one of the royalist earls who fled when they saw that the battle was lost.
 Waleran escaped, but the king was captured and imprisoned at Bristol.
 Waleran fought on for several months, probably basing himself at Worcester, where he had to deal with the defection of his sheriff, William de Beauchamp.
 It may have been at this time that he seized and fortified the Herefordshire Beacon for the bishop of Hereford complained of his lordship of this castle in 1148.

 At last late in the summer of 1141 Waleran gave up the struggle as news reached him that his Norman lands were being taken over by the invading Angevin army.
 He surrendered to the Empress Matilda, and had to accept her appropriation of the abbey of Bordesley as it had been founded on a royal estate.
 However, once in Normandy, Waleran was accepted at the court of Geoffrey of Anjou, and his lands in England and Normandy were confirmed to him.
 His first marriage, to the king's daughter Matilda, had ended with the child's death in London in 1137.
 Around the end of 1142, Waleran married Agnes, daughter of Amaury de Montfort, count of Évreux.
 As a result of the marriage he obtained estates in the Pays de Caux and the lordship of Gournay-sur-Marne in the Ile de France.
-Waleran had already obtained his mother's marriage portion of the honor of Elbeuf on the Seine on her death in or around 1139.
+Waleran had already obtained his mother's marriage portion of the honour of Elbeuf on the Seine on her death in or around 1139.
 Despite the political reverses on 1141, Waleran was considerably wealthier at the end of the year than he had been at the beginning.